 A significant number enter the legal profession, where their analytical and critical reasoning skills are highly valued, as well as library, information and archivist careers, where their research expertise and ability to select, manage and organise information comes to the fore.
 History is all about communication and telling stories, so publishing, journalism, media and writing in all its forms are similarly suitable, alongside business and commerce, civil service administration and the charity and voluntary sectors.
 Many historians enjoy the subject so much they pursue an academic career out of it.

 What enrichment is offered to support the study of History?
+The department has a well-earned reputation for academic success.
+History at university sessions are run in Michaelmas Term for Year 13s and are open to any student.
+In 2025 half of Forest's Oxford and Cambridge offers went to historians, up from one-third in 2024.
 Historians from Forest benefit enormously from our extracurricular provision and there exists a flourishing, pupil-led History Society and magazine.
-We also host an annual History Symposium (a research competition) with the London Academy of Excellence.

-The History department has a rich tradition of running trips, from Munich and Berlin to Washington DC, Paris and WW1 Battlefields in Belgium.
+We also host an annual History Symposium (a research competition) with the London Academy of Excellence which gives students opportunities to develop their research interests even further.
+The History Department has a rich history of running trips to places as far-flung as Berlin, Ypres, Paris and Washington DC, as well as more local outings.
 There are also lectures from worldleading historians that have been invited to Forest in the past, people such as Richard Evans, Regius Professor of History at the University of Cambridge (an Old Forester) and Baroness Henig, a British historian and Labour Party politician have given talks in recent years.

 What do students who already study History say?
-'I chose history at A Level because I believe it helps to create a well-rounded person.
+'I chose history at A Level because I believe it helps to create a wellrounded person.
 It helps you to understand complex problems and questions, understand the world around you, and enhances your communication skills.

-History A level is an opportunity to learn about topics that interest you and the skills you learn can be taken into your career and life after school.
+History A Level is an opportunity to learn about topics that interest you and the skills you learn can be taken into your career and life after school.
 I study the 'Societies in Flux' course and I really enjoy learning about the build-ups to revolutions and how acting governments choose to handle these sorts of situations.
 It's easy to sit and critique said governments with our benefit of hindsight, but I really enjoy discussing with my class what alternative routes the Tsars or King Charles I could have taken and whether we would have done the same in their positions.
-I am so glad that I picked History because it is a more discussion-based environment than my Biology and Chemistry A levels and allows me to be much more creative.'
+I am so glad that I picked History because it is a more discussion-based environment than my Biology and Chemistry A Levels and allows me to be much more creative.'

 'I chose History at A Level because I am passionate about understanding knowledge of cultures from different societal environments.
 I was excited to use this knowledge to form my own opinions on historical debates.
 History at A Level has provided me with an engrossing, thought-provoking and highly engaging learning experience, one which continually fuels my curiosity for the subject within and outside the school environment.
 I study the course on 'Monarchy, Superstition and Revolution', which includes arguably the most pivotal periods of reform in European history, the French Revolution and England under the Tudors.
 Despite there being three distinct modules, the overlapping themes such as the role of the monarchy, intellectual trends and the role of key individuals, have enabled me to create connections and build skills that have helped me grow as a historian.'